 Consular Report of Death of an American Citizen Abroad

-The Consular Report of Death of an American Citizen Abroad is an official report that provides the essential facts concerning the death of a U.S. Citizen.
+The “Consular Report of Death of an American Citizen Abroad” is an official report, in English, that provides the essential facts concerning the death of a U.S. Citizen.
 It functions in much the same way as a death certificate issued in the United States and can be used to settle bank accounts, insurance policies and other estate matters.

-- 20 copies of Consular Report of Death of an American Citizen Abroad (free); families may order additional certified copies from the Department of State for a fee.
+- 20 copies of “Consular Report of Death of an American Citizen Abroad” (free)

-- An original Autopsy Report at the family’s expense.
+- An original Autopsy Report (at the family’s expense)